cameronoleary/phishEd/README.md

 ## About

 There are many online tools and resources for learning about phishing; however, people continue to fall victim to phishing attacks every year [2].
 In _Don’t click: towards an effective anti-phishing training.
 A comparative literature review_, a paper by Daniel Jampen, Gürkan Gür, Thomas Sutter, and Bernhard Tellenbach, it was discovered that educational tools about phishing are only a limited subset of what is necessary for long-term recognition of phishing attacks [1].
 In order to help satisfy this subset of necessities for long-term recognition, more anti-phishing material should be made available on the web.
-The goal of this project is to contribute to the number of anti-phishing educational tools currently available by creating a platform to help raise awareness about phishing. phishEd provides a quick and easy way for people to learn about phishing and how they can keep their personal information safe from cybercriminals.
+The goal of this project is to contribute to the number of anti-phishing educational tools currently available on the internet. phishEd provides a quick and easy way for people to learn about phishing and how they can keep their personal information safe from cybercriminals.

 [1] Jampen, D., Gür, G., Sutter, T., & Tellenbach, B. (2020).
 Don’t click: towards an effective anti-phishing training.
 A comparative literature review. _Human-Centric Computing and Information Sciences, 10_(1). https://doi.org/10.1186/s13673-020-00237-7